muratk3n/thirdwave/en/README.md

 ---

 Always psyched to learn different modes of parallelization.
-I've dabbled in a few so far, in-proc threads with in-mem data, multi process with DB, and map/reduce.
+Dabbled in a few so far, in-proc threads with in-mem data, multi process with DB, and map/reduce.
 The one I am looking at is new.

 ---